-Student and other accounts receivable including loans are net of an allowance of \$215 as of both June 30, 2023 and 2022.
+Student and other accounts receivable including loans are net of credit losses of \$201 and \$215 as of June 30, 2024 and 2023, respectively.

 (h) Deposits with Trustees of Debt Obligations

 Deposits with trustees of debt obligations are recorded at fair value, and may be invested in cash, money market and short-term government securities according to the requirements established by the associated bond agreements.
 The fair value of deposits has been determined using quoted, unadjusted prices in active markets and would be considered to be Level 1 in the fair value hierarchy.